robertlestak/procx/README.md

 ### AWS DynamoDB

 The AWS DynamoDB driver will execute the provided PartiQL query and return the first result.
 An optional JSON path can be passed in the `-aws-dynamo-key-path` flag, if this is provided it will be used to extract the value from the returned data, and this will replace `{{key}}` in subsequent clear and fail handling queries.
+Additionally, an optional `-aws-dynamo-data-path` flag can be passed in, if this is provided it will be used to extract the data from the returned JSON.

 ```bash
 procx \